-- Kidney disease education services to teach kidney care and help members make informed decisions about their care.
-For members with stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime - Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments)

-There is no coinsurance, copayment, or deductible for Medicare-covered kidney disease education services including selfdialysis training.
+Kidney disease education services to teach kidney care and help members make informed decisions about their care.
+For members with stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime There is no coinsurance, copayment, or deductible for Medicare-covered kidney disease education services including self-dialysis training.